dwillis/systems-for-reporting/class_14.md

 ### Assignments for March 28

   * Scraping:
-  * Project Updates: Due by Tuesday
+  * Project Updates: Due by Tuesday, pushed to Github
+  * Install [http://tabula.technology/](http://tabula.technology/) on your laptops.